paulmojicatech/pmt-grocery-list-organizer/README.md

     "grocery-ionic-ios": "nx build grocery-ionic && nx run grocery-ionic:sync:ios && nx run grocery-ionic:open:ios",
     "grocery-ionic-android": "nx build grocery-ionic && nx run grocery-ionic:sync:android && nx build grocery-ionic:open:android"

+Next let's go ahead and create our web version of the app.
+There is an NX command to accomplish this:

+    nx generate @nrwl/angular:app grocery

+This creates the Angular web version of the app we are creating.
+If you open the workspace.json file, you will now see 4 apps: the grocery-ionic app and the grocery app along with their corresponding e2e apps.
+When we run `nx serve grocery --open`, we will see the NX Angular template in the browser.

+## Now For the Implementation
+**TLDR;**
+We will be separating the business logic from the presentational logic in our apps.
+The business logic will be in a buildable library within our monorepo.
+In this library, we will be using strategy pattern to create interfaces to expose our methods that are implemented by the concrete classes we will inject into our Angular (UI) components.
+The concrete classes extend an abstract class to utilize code reuse between the 2 concrete classes.

+First, let's create our buildable library by running the following command:

+    nx generate @nrwl/angular:lib grocery-shared-business-logic --buildable

+This creates the grocery-shared-business-logic lib in the libs directory of the monorepo.
+It also updates the workspace.json file with the new project.

+Now, let's think about how we want to build our UI.
+Our web app will contain a single route (our home route).
+There will be a header, main content area, and a side panel that can be toggled based on user interaction .
+The header will have the a title and an add button that toggles the side panel.
+Toggling the side panel will update the title on the header.